 Have you been on a tour in Reading Museum or the Abbey Quarter recently?
 If you have, then your tour was led by one of our trained volunteer tour guides.

 Reading Museum has led a well-established, successful volunteering programme over many years.
-As part of the Reading Abbey Revealed project, we will be recruiting at least 35 Abbey volunteers to help us deliver a range of activities.
+As part of the Reading Abbey Revealed project, we have taken on more than 100 volunteers since January 2017 to help us deliver a range of activities.

-The full process is explained on Reading Museum's website under Getting Involved.
+Anyone interested in applying for a role is asked to complete a registration form and read our volunteer policy.
+The full process is explained on Reading Museum's website under Get Involved.
 We use the role descriptions to assess applications and invite people in for informal interviews as part of our recruitment process.

 During the project, Reading Museum is offering a small number of paid placements to develop heritage and professional work skills.
 All of our previous Abbey interns have gone on to secure employment, some at heritage organisations.

 Over the past two years we have taken on six paid placements to help us on a wide range of projects:

 We are not planning to take on any further short term paid placements at present.
 When we are recruiting, we flag up vacancies on Reading Museum's social media sites and advertised jobs through Reading Borough Council on the Jobs Go Public website.

 The Friends aim to aid the preservation of the ruins of the abbey for the enjoyment of all, and to spread knowledge and public awareness of its history.
 You can find out more and how to join on the Friends of Reading Abbey website.